adamusek-007/inf03-exam-master/README.md

 You can run app by yourself by cloning this repository and then running it.

 ## Installation and running
+You need to have docker installed and runinng
 ```
 git clone https://github.com/adamusek-007/App-Egzamin-Zawodowy.git
 cd /App-Egzamin-Zawodowy/